OIerDFLJ/DFLJ-OS/README.md

 感谢GitHub。

-Hello OIers, I am OIer_DFLJ.
-As you can see, DFLJ-OS is a C++ pseudo-operating system.
+Dear fellow OIers, I am OIer_DFLJ.
+As you can observe, DFLJ-OS is a pseudo-operating system written in C++.

-By default, all code and documentation are open-source under the GPLv3.0 license.
-(However, I reserve the right to change the open-source license at any time.)
+Unless otherwise specified, all the codes and documents are open source by default under the GPLv3.0 license.
+(Nevertheless, I reserve the right to change the open-source license at any time.)

-Thank you GitHub.
+Thanks to GitHub.